sts10/sts10.github.io/_posts/2023-01-29-sorting-words-alphabetically-rust.markdown

 }
 ```

-Not only does this count accented characters exactly as `.nfc().chars().count()` does, it also counts each and any emoji as one character.
-In the test of this function, I went back to our example word from earlier:
+Not only does this count accented characters exactly as `.nfc().chars().count()` does (good), I'm pretty sure it also counts each and any emoji as one character.
+In the test of this function, I went back to our example word from earlier (and had some fun in the comments):

 ```rust
 #[test]